DragonNebula2004/BITSAuto-Project/README.md

 yolo_segment.py : Implemention of our model.

-yolo_detect_segment.py : In this file, apart from segmentation we draw bounding boxes around the road in an attempt to find its midpoint.
+yolo_detect_segment.py : Segmentation + Bounding Boxes around the road in an attempt to find its midpoint.

-To run the latter 2 files, you would have to download the video, IMG_3010.mp4.
+To run the latter 2 files download the video, IMG_3010.mp4.

 Google drive link for the downloads : [dataset](https://drive.google.com/drive/folders/1_MA48VKG8hAU8YRUScmKIu83-DeEHZZM?usp=drive_link).

-# Future Work
-Marking the left and right boundaries of the road.
-Dividing the road into 2 lanes.
-Exploring other models like SAM etc.